gtk-rs/gir/README.md

 manual = ["Gtk.Button"]
 ```

 So in here, both `GtkWidget` and `GtkWindow` will be fully generated and functions/methods using `GtkButton` will be uncommented.
+To generate code for all global functions, add `Gtk.*` to the `generate` array.

 Sometimes Gir understands the object definition incorrectly or the `.gir` file contains incomplete or wrong definition, to fix it, you can use the full object configuration: